Using renewable energy to drive supply chain innovation

 Switching to renewables selectively or throughout the supply chain can help decrease long-term costs, provide price stability, mitigate future regulatory risk, enhance brand value, drive new revenue, and improve employee engagement.

-Deloitte recommends: With renewable energy more accessible and affordable than ever, evaluate your supply chain now for ways to switch to renewables such as solar, wind, biomass, geothermal, and hydro power to start realizing the benefits as soon as possible.
+Deloitte recommends: With renewable energy more accessible and affordable than ever, evaluate your supply chain now for ways to switch to renewables such as solar,

 Recent developments and outlook